 ALL Counselor applications will be accepted until Sunday 30 April 2017.

---Junior Counselor MANDATORY training will take place Saturday 4 June 2016 (location TBD)
+--Counselor MANDATORY training will take place Saturday 10 June 2017 in Bordentown (time TBD)

 If you have any questions or concerns, please contact Amanda Balas at email@example.com or cell phone at 609-513-6403.